 Mobility is more than just traveling from A to B. Maybe we don’t want to arrive at our destination as fast as possible, but crave a different type of experience in which the journey itself is the goal.
-Maybe you want to be inspired by your new surroundings, a random meeting or maybe you want to be able to meditate during your daily commute.
-Maybe you’re planning the amount of calories you would like to burn and want to plan your transportation accordingly.
+Maybe you want to be inspired by your new surroundings, a random meeting, or maybe you want to be able to meditate during your daily commute.
+Maybe you’re planning the number of calories you would like to burn and want to plan your transportation accordingly.
 In Japan, for example, shared cars aren’t just used for transportation, but also as a working or meeting space.

 If it’s up to Iskander Smit, travel doesn’t have to be completely frictionless.
-He therefore argues for seamful travel instead of the seamless variety: be open to other forms of user-driven mobility.
+He, therefore, argues for seamful travel instead of the seamless variety: be open to other forms of user-driven mobility.

 A healthy business model for shared mobility

 It doesn’t matter if you prefer a seamless or seamful experience, the shift from ownership to use is an important fact of all forms of mobility.
-Companies like Airbnb, Uber and Greenwheels have been showing us for a while now that the emphasis is on (shared) use.
+Companies like Airbnb, Uber, and Greenwheels have been showing us for a while now that the emphasis is on (shared) use.

 Our breakfast group agrees that shared mobility is an important part of mobility’s future.
-Profitability however, is still an issue.
+Profitability, however, is still an issue.
 A lot of shared-mobility providers are growing, but aren’t making any profits.
 For example, in the second quarter of 2019, Uber recorded its largest loss to date: more than 5 billion dollars.
 Experts expect the company to not reach profitability until 2024.
 During the breakfast session, Henk van den Helder, Managing Director with Hertz, states that this is the reason that companies that have the technology for shared mobility in place, are reluctant to enter the market with it.

-Greenwheels knows all about this, since they only started to become profitable over the past two years, after finally being able to offer national coverage.
+Greenwheels knows all about this since they only started to become profitable over the past two years, after finally being able to offer national coverage.
 The shared-car provider came a long way since entering the Dutch market back in 1995.
 Back then, the “fleet” consisted of three second-hand cars and it was run by two students from Rotterdam.

 Better mobility starts with yourself

 Technology offers countless possibilities for new mobility services and concepts.
 But is that the best way to further develop our infrastructure?
-Our assembled experts conclude that the most important solutions is a lot closer than we think: it’s us!
+Our assembled experts conclude that the most important solution is a lot closer than we think: it’s us!

 By reducing our mobility demand, we can make a huge difference.
 Dennis Mica from 2getthere agrees with this point of view.
-He thinks that the discussion focuses too much on offering as many different options for mobility as possible.
+He thinks that the discussion focuses too much on offer as many different options for mobility as possible.
 But is that what we really need?
 According to him, we should focus on reducing mobility; sometimes, traveling smart is not traveling at all.

 We can easily work from “everywhere”, our laptop is our office and Skype is our meeting room.
 Jasper Steffens from Thunderminds also sees the value of smart(er) workplaces.
-He advocates the appointment of a Smart Workplace Manager, but recognizes that this requires a shift in mentality from management.
+He advocates the appointment of a Smart Workplace Manager but recognizes that this requires a shift in mentality from management.
 He thinks that they have a leading role in this.

 The MaaS pilots: a step in the right direction?

 In addition to a behavioral change, our breakfast club also sees a pivotal role for the government in further developing mobility.
-A lot of our commercial guests however, doubt if the seven Mobility-as-a-Service (MaaS) pilots that were recently introduced by the Dutch government are useful.
+A lot of our commercial guests, however, doubt if the seven Mobility-as-a-Service (MaaS) pilots that were recently introduced by the Dutch government are useful.
 It’s apparent that there’s some friction between the business community and the government on this issue.
 Dennis Mica from 2getthere: “With these MaaS pilots the seven regions are trying to do something that Google has been able to do for a long time.”

-Lucien Groenhuijzen, Innovactory’s CEO, is involved with the first MaaS pilot in Utrecht and explains that the pilots were set up to gain experience on MaaS together, so that this concept can be successfully rolled out nationally in the near future.
+Lucien Groenhuijzen, Innovactory’s CEO, is involved with the first MaaS pilot in Utrecht and explains that the pilots were set up to gain experience on MaaS together so that this concept can be successfully rolled out nationally in the near future.

 Our assembled experts see a facilitating rather than guiding role for the government.
 The government should present the market with a clearly defined problem, so that they may solve it performance-based.
 This way, the government has its certainty, but all parties involved work towards a national solution together.
-The group concludes that government, science and commerce should work together to shape Holland’s future mobility.
+The group concludes that government, science, and commerce should work together to shape Holland’s future mobility.

 Not done yet